Quantum copy-protection of compute-and-compare programs in the quantum random oracle model: Introduction

 \subsection{Acknowledgements}

 The authors thank Anne Broadbent, Yfke Dulek, Jiahui Liu, Fermi Ma, Christian Schaffner, Umesh Vazirani and Thomas Vidick for helpful discussions.
 In particular, the authors thank Thomas Vidick for valuable feedback on an earlier draft of this manuscript, and Umesh Vazirani for suggesting the extension of our scheme to compute-and-compare programs.
 The authors are grateful for the support of the Simons Institute for the Theory of Computing, where part of this research was carried out.
-A.C was funded by the Simons Institute for the Theory of Computing, and is currently funded by DOD.
+A.C was supported by the Simons Institute for the Theory of Computing, and Vannevar Bush faculty fellowship N00014-17-1-3025.
 C.M. was funded by a NWO VENI grant (Project No. VI.Veni.192.159).
 A.P. is partially supported by AFOSR YIP award number FA9550- 16-1-0495, the Institute for Quantum Information and Matter (an NSF Physics Frontiers Center; NSF Grant PHY-1733907) and the Kortschak Scholars program.